lovely day our Regt. on picket at river side -- opposite Freder-

 Four men named Powell in the 25th New Jersey: Captain Charles R. Powell of Company G; Private Daniel B. of Company D; Private Josiah Powell of Company F and Private Martin V.B. of Company D.

-Butler may have been referring to the 13-inch Model 1861 seacoast mortar.
+13-inch Model 1861 seacoast mortar.
 So heavy they had to be transported by train, they were generally used in coastal fortifications though a famous one knicknamed "The Dictator" was employed in the siege of Petersburg, Va., in 1864.

 Private Richard D. Margeson